imapp-pl/gas-cost-estimator/docs/report_stage_iii.md

 Nethermind is developed in .NET framework using C# language.
 Our benchmark is based on the exiting solution and uses `DotNetBenchmark` library.
 In `Nethermind.Benchmark.Bytecode` project we have added a new benchmark class `BytecodeBenchmark` that contains the benchmarking methods.
 This uses in-memory database for a minimal impact.
 The EVM engine is contained in `Nethermind.Evm` library.
 The host is minimal.

+The benchmark code can be found at https://github.com/imapp-pl/nethermind/tree/evm_gas_cost_stage_3.

 The following script executes benchmarks:

 ```bash